-If you’re interested in adding something like this in your home, you can choose from three lighting settings: Mediterranean, Tropical, and Nordic.
+If you’re interested in adding something like this to your home, you can choose from three lighting settings: Mediterranean, Tropical, and Nordic.
 They are also working on additional offerings, including simulated daytime sequences (sunrise through sunset) and color variations to reflect different kinds of weather conditions.
 At a few tens of thousands of dollars per installation, this might be a bit stiff for the average buyer.
 Nevertheless, this is extremely impressive and once the pricing goes down, indoor lighting might be transformed forever.

 Check out Prof. Trapani’s explanation of how the system works below.